simonw/datasette/docs/performance.rst

     datasette -i data.db --inspect-file=counts.json

-You need to use the ``-i`` immutable mode against the databse file here or the counts from the JSON file will be ignored.
+You need to use the ``-i`` immutable mode against the database file here or the counts from the JSON file will be ignored.

 You will rarely need to use this optimization in every-day use, but several of the ``datasette publish`` commands described in :ref:`publishing` use this optimization for better performance when deploying a database file to a hosting provider.